Competing types in preferential attachment graphs with community structure: Results and open problems

-Theorem \ref{different} cannot in general be extended to the case where $R$ has one stable fixed point and one touchpoint, even though in this case the single-community model has more than one possible limit. \begin{prop} Suppose that the polynomial $R$ has a unique stable fixed point $z^*$, and some touchpoints.
+In particular, there is some $\theta_{\mathrm{crit}}>0$ such that for $\theta<\theta_{\mathrm{crit}}$ there is positive probability of convergence to different limits.\end{theorem} \begin{remark} We also obtain a weaker form of this result for any $R$ with at least two distinct stable (\ie not necessarily linearly stable) fixed points, namely, that $\abs{\hier[Z]ti-z_i}<\eps$ for $t$ sufficiently large. \end{remark} Theorem \ref{different} cannot in general be extended to the case where $R$ has one stable fixed point and one touchpoint, even though in this case the single community model has more than one possible limit. \begin{proposition} Suppose that the polynomial $R$ has a unique stable fixed point $z^*$, and some touchpoints.
 Let $A_1$ be any interaction matrix with all entries positive.
-Then for $\theta$ sufficiently small, in the the system with interaction matrix $A_{\theta}$ convergence to different limits has probability zero. \end{prop} Examples of this type where different limits having both probability zero and positive probability will be considered in section \ref{examples}.
+Then for $\theta$ sufficiently small, in the system with interaction matrix $A_{\theta}$, convergence to different limits has probability zero. \end{proposition} Examples of this type where convergence to different limits has probability zero and others where convergence to different limits has positive probability will be considered in Section \ref{examples}.

-Our second main result gives some situations where the communities will all have the same limit.
+Our second main result gives an almost complete classification of those type assignment rules that necessarily lead to the communities all having the same limit almost surely, independently of the community structure.
+We divide this into two theorems, one showing sufficiency of our conditions and the other showing that marginally weaker conditions are also necessary.

-\begin{thm} Assume that $z^*$ is the only fixed point of $R$ in $[0,1]$, except possibly for linearly unstable fixed points at $0$ and/or $1$. \begin{enumerate} \item Suppose that the type assignment rule is such that the only fixed points of $R(R(z))$ in $[0,1]$ are the fixed points of $R(z)$.
-Then for all communities $i$ we have $\hier[Z]ni \to z^*$ as $n\to\infty$, almost surely. \item Conversely, suppose that the type assignment rule is such that $R(R(z))$ has a linearly stable fixed point $\tilde z\neq z^*$.
-Then for the community structure (with two communities) given by
+\begin{theorem} Suppose that the type assignment rule satisfies the following properties. \begin{enumerate} \item $R$ has a unique fixed point $z^*\in[0,1]$, except possibly for linearly unstable fixed points at $0$ and/or $1$ \item The only fixed points of $R(R(z))$ in $[0,1]$ are the fixed points of $R(z)$. \end{enumerate} Then for all communities $i$ we have $\hier[Z]ti \to z^*$ as $t\to\infty$, almost surely. \end{theorem}

+\begin{remark}We note that these conditions are satisfied by any increasing rule for which $R$ has a unique fixed point; here we say that a rule is \emph{increasing} if $R(z)$ is increasing in $z$.
+Since $R(z)$ may be expressed as $\EE(p_K)$ where $K\sim\bin{m,z}$, any rule for which $p_k$ is increasing in $k$ is necessarily an increasing rule; however, the rule being increasing is a strictly weaker condition.
+For example, when $m=3$ the rule given by $p_0=0, p_1=1,p_2=0,p_3=1$ is increasing, since $R(z)=z^3+3z(1-z)^2$, and so $R'(z)=3(1-2z)^2\geq0$.
+All rules considered in \cite{AMR} in fact have $p_k$ increasing in $k$ and thus are increasing rules. \end{remark}